 Daiso Japan Develops About 700 New products Each Month!
 How is that Possible?

 Daiso’s selection includes 70,000 unique items and each month, 700 new goods are developed!
 It seems that almost all miscellaneous goods are developed by the company!
 How is that even possible?

 Daiso teams up with over 1,400 manufacturers in 45 countries and 8,000 factories in 45 countries.
 About 30 Chinese people, Korean people, people of Japanese descent throughout the world, and buyers of various nationalities enjoy close relationships with Daiso, connecting the company to local businesses.

 With 70,000 unique items, it’s easy to imagine that inventory control is quite a challenge.
 Since so many new items are released every month, the staff carefully checks the situation: “What’s not so popular, what doesn’t sell well?”
 This check is done every day, so there are a steady review and exchange of goods.

-Secret No. 7 – Daiso’s Headquarters is in Hiroshima!
+Daiso’s Headquarters are in Hiroshima!